-Staff at Masseria Potenti is charming too, and very international.
-Everyone is an individual with their own life story and how they ended up in Puglia.
+Staff at Masseria Potenti is charming, and very international.
+Everyone has their story and it was fascinating to ask and learn how each of them ended up in Puglia.

-Guests are a nice mix of all nationalities: Milanese ladies taking a long weekend off, a Russian young family, an Italian painter who worked poolside while his wife was sunbathing.
+Guests too are a nice mix of different nationalities: Milanese ladies taking a long weekend off, a Russian young family, an Italian painter who works poolside while his wife is sunbathing.